A Correlatively Sparse Lagrange Multiplier Expression Relaxation for Polynomial Optimization: Correlatively sparse LMEs and reformulations

-then it is clear that (\ref{eq:pblmesparse}) has the csp $(\hat{\cI}_1\ddd \hat{\cI}_s)$, with equality constraints partitioned as $(\phi_1 \ddd \phi_s),$ and inequality constraints partitioned as $(\psi_1 \ddd \psi_s).$ Suppose the global minimum $f_{\min}$ of (\ref{eq:genpolyopt1}) is attained at some KKT points, then at least one minimizer of (\ref{eq:genpolyopt1}) is feasible for (\ref{eq:pblmesparse}), thus $f_{\min}\ge f_c$.
-Since the feasible set of (\ref{eq:pblmesparse}) is contained in the feasible set of (\ref{eq:genpolyopt1}), we have $f_{\min}\le f_c$.
-So, we may conclude the following from the statement above: \begin{theorem} If the minimum $f_{\min}$ of (\ref{eq:genpolyopt1}) is attained at a KKT point, then the minimal value (\ref{eq:genpolyopt1}) and (\ref{eq:pblmesparse}) are identical, i.e., $f_{\min}= f_c$. \end{theorem} \begin{remark} Suppose the minimum value $f_{\min}$ is attainable.
-If the nonsingularity condition holds for (\ref{eq:genpolyopt1}), then $f_{\min}$ is attained at KKT points, since nonsinglarity implies the linear independence constraint qualification conditions (LICQ) hold over $\mathbb{C}^n$.
-However, this is not necessarily true if we replace the nonsingularity condition by Assumption~\ref{ass:lme}.
-This is because Assumption~\ref{ass:lme} does not guarantee the LICQ to hold at every feasible point.
-For such cases, $f_c$ may, or may not, equals $f_{\min}$.
-Nevertheless, it does not mean the KKT conditions must fail at minimizers of (\ref{eq:genpolyopt1}) if the nonsingularity condition does not hold.
-Indeed, it may happen that the constraining tuple is singular, but the LICQ hold at a minimizer, thus $f_c=f_{\min}$; see Examples~\ref{ep:nonaive} and \ref{ep:ls}. \end{remark}
+The previous reformulation~\eqref{eq:pblme-2} for the case $s=2$ is a special case of (\ref{eq:pblmesparse}).} If we let \be \hat{\cI}_i:=\mc{I}_i\bigcup \cJ_i,\ee then~\eqref{eq:pblmesparse} has the csp $(\hat{\cI}_1\ddd \hat{\cI}_s)$.
+Suppose the global minimum $f_{\min}$ of (\ref{eq:cs-polyopt}) is attained at some KKT point, then at least one minimizer of (\ref{eq:cs-polyopt}) is feasible for (\ref{eq:pblmesparse}), thus $f_{\min}\ge f_c$.
+Since the feasible set of (\ref{eq:pblmesparse}) is contained in the feasible set of (\ref{eq:cs-polyopt}), we have $f_{\min}\le f_c$.
+So, we conclude the following from the statement above. \begin{theorem} If the minimum $f_{\min}$ of (\ref{eq:cs-polyopt}) is attained at a KKT point, then the minimal value (\ref{eq:cs-polyopt}) and (\ref{eq:pblmesparse}) are identical, i.e., $f_{\min}= f_c$. \end{theorem} \begin{remark} Suppose the minimum value $f_{\min}$ is attainable.
+If the nonsingularity condition holds for (\ref{eq:cs-polyopt}), then $f_{\min}$ is attained at KKT points, since the nonsinglarity implies the linear independence constraint qualification conditions (LICQ) hold on $\mathbb{C}^n$.
+However, this is not necessarily true if we replace the nonsingularity condition of $(g,h)$ by that of every $(g^{(i)},h^{(i)})$, i.e., Assumption~\ref{ass:lme}, since \Cref{ass:lme} does not guarantee the LICQ to hold at every feasible point.
+For such cases, $f_c$ may or may not equal $f_{\min}$.
+Nevertheless, it does not mean the KKT conditions must fail at minimizers of (\ref{eq:cs-polyopt}) if the nonsingularity condition does not hold.
+Indeed, it may happen that the constraining tuple is singular, but the LICQ condition holds at a minimizer, thus $f_c=f_{\min}$; see~\Cref{ep:box-ne}(ii), \Cref{ep:nonaive} and~\Cref{ep:ls}. \end{remark}